How to Build a Delta Kite

 The spreader is secured at each end with polyester sewing thread and glue, since glue alone would not last long with all the flexing that goes on.

-The 2-Skewer Delta is a nice very-light-to-light-wind flyer.
+The 2-Skewer Delta is a great very-light-to-light-wind flier.
 Take it out when there seems to be hardly enough wind to keep any kite up.
 Retail kites like a little more breeze, generally.

 Watch the 2-Skewer Delta go straight overhead when a thermal comes through, no matter how much line you have let out.